Who Invented the Seed Drill?

 Modern advances in seed drills have revolutionized agricultural practices by enhancing precision, efficiency, and productivity.
 With further advancements and integration of new technologies, seed drills are expected to continue playing a crucial role in modern farming.

-See also Best swimming drills for beginners
+See also Best cordless drill for brick

 The Global Spread and Adaptation